 Also inside the Flextreme concept are honeycomb structures that offer low weight and high rigidity.
-These functional, geometric structures can be found in the instrument panel’s lower portion, cabin floor, cargo floor and above the center tunnel where the lithium-ion batteries are located.
+These functional, geometric structures can be found in the instrument panel’s lower portion, cabin floor, cargo floor, and above the center tunnel where the lithium-ion batteries are located.

 The seats use lightweight construction and are anchored to the car’s floor by a single track rather than the usual two, creating more foot space in the rear.
 Refined upholstery gives the seats a light and elegant look, with some parts in fabric/mesh and corners made of especially soft material.
-The steering wheel hub houses another high-tech feature: a full-size driver air bag packaged with a special vacuum technique that reduces it’s overall volume.
+The steering wheel hub houses another high-tech feature: a full-size driver airbag packaged with a special vacuum technique that reduces its overall volume.

 Large, panoramic, configurable displays are set directly under the windshield.
 They can show a complete, all-around view of the car’s surroundings, using the two side cameras (one front-facing, one rear-facing) that replace the conventional side mirrors.
-The displays can also show information about vehicle systems such as the audio system, phone and other equipment.
+The displays can also show information about vehicle systems such as the audio system, phone, and other equipment.

 All the right touches

 A second display on the center console features touch-screen operation.
 At the top, the programmable, one-touch buttons are designed like computer shortcuts.
-They provide easy access to various intuitive menus, including air conditioning, communication/infotainment and navigation functions.
+They provide easy access to various intuitive menus, including air conditioning, communication/infotainment, and navigation functions.
 The buttons can be freely programmed and adapted to new infotainment systems.
-Further down is the Flextreme’s touch-screen drive selector gate, with three driving positions: D, P and R (drive, park and reverse).
+Further down is the Flextreme’s touch-screen drive selector gate, with three driving positions: D, P, and R (drive, park, and reverse).
 The gears can also be comfortably selected via touch-screen control.

-A clever storage system at the front and back of the center tunnel allows front and rear passengers to stow items such as mobile phones, MP3 players, iPods and PDAs in two drawers.
+A clever storage system at the front and back of the center tunnel allows front and rear passengers to stow items such as mobile phones, MP3 players, iPods, and PDAs in two drawers.
 The best part about this system is that the electrical devices can be recharged in the drawers by induction, and Bluetooth-capable systems can transmit their data to the onboard infotainment system.

 E-Flex System reduces emissions, trips to the gas station

-The Saturn Flextreme concept is part of GM’s ongoing commitment to develop vehicles that reduce emissions and the automobile’s dependency on petroleum.
+The Saturn Flextreme concept is part of GM’s ongoing commitment to developing vehicles that reduce emissions and the automobile’s dependency on petroleum.
 Unlike conventional vehicles and gas-electric hybrids, GM’s E-Flex System uses an electric motor, powered by a lithium-ion battery, to propel the Flextreme for up to 34 miles of all-electric and emissions-free range.
 The onboard engine creates additional electricity to extend the vehicle’s driving range to a total of 444 miles (715 km).

 GM has initiated production engineering for the E-Flex System.
-Production timing depends on continued advancement of key enabling technologies; specifically, the development of lithium-ion batteries for hybrid and electric vehicle applications.
+Production timing depends on the continued advancement of key enabling technologies; specifically, the development of lithium-ion batteries for hybrid and electric vehicle applications.

 While the featured fuel in Saturn Flextreme concept is diesel, GM’s E-Flex System has previously been shown in gasoline and hydrogen fuel cell concepts.